11 Backyard Privacy Ideas to Upgrade Your Outdoor Space

 Accepting packages, lending flour in a pinch, indulging you in a local goss sesh: Your next-door neighbors are great for lots of things.
 One thing they’re not so great for?
 Creeping on your outdoor relaxation time.
-If more yard privacy is on your wish list, we’ve got 11 clever solutions for ya.
+If more privacy is on your wish list, we’ve got 11 clever backyard privacy ideas for ya.

 Plenty of plantings are the absolute easiest way to pump up privacy.
 If you’re working with a large garden, consider planting in berms (or soil elevations).
 Working with a deck or patio?
 Simply layer in container plants of various sizes at different eye levels for extra (and extra-pretty) obstruction.